 moderate net operating working capital policy A policy that matches asset and liability maturities.
-It is also referred to as the maturity matching, or self-liquidating approach.
+It is also referred to as maturity matching or the selfliquidating approach.

-modified internal rate of return (MIRR) method Assumes that cash flows from all projects are reinvested at the cost of capital as opposed to the project's own IRR.
+Modified Internal Rate of Return (MIRR) method Assumes that cash flows from all projects are reinvested at the cost of capital, not at the project's own IRR.
 This makes the modified internal rate of return a better indicator of a project's true profitability.